Grand United Order of True Reformers: Grand Fountain of the United Order of True Reformers (1875–1934)

+Browne managed the organization up until 1898, whereupon William Lee Taylor, formerly enslaved in Caroline County, Virginia, and freed after the Civil War to become a Baptist minister, became the official leader.

-The True Reformers Savings Bank
+True Reformers Savings Bank

-In 1889, The True Reformers Savings Bank opened, it was the first Black bank in the United States to receive a bank charter.
+In 1889, The True Reformers Savings Bank opened.
+It was the first Black-owned bank in the United States to receive a bank charter.
 Giles Beecher Jackson of Richmond, Virginia had helped found the bank affiliated with the True Reformers organization.
-At the banks peak in 1907, it took in deposits of more than US $1 million.
-However by 1910, the bank closed after an embezzlement scandal and a number of large loan defaults occurred.
-The organization existed until 1934, however it was mostly collapsed after the closure of the bank.
-After the bank defaulted, the organization was not able to payout the outstanding insurance claims which caused the state of Virginia to revoked their insurance license.
+At the bank's peak in 1907, it took in deposits of more than US$1 million.
+However, by 1910, the bank closed after an embezzlement scandal and several large loan defaults occurred.

+The organization existed until 1934, however, it mostly collapsed after the closure of the bank.
+After the bank defaulted, the organization was not able to pay the outstanding insurance claims which caused the state of Virginia to revoke their insurance license.